github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% endif %}

-## What are the supported secrets

 ## Customizing {% data variables.product.prodname_secret_scanning %}

-Once {% data variables.product.prodname_secret_scanning %} is enabled, you can customize it further, if needed:
+Once {% data variables.product.prodname_secret_scanning %} is enabled, you can customize it further:

 {% ifversion secret-scanning-non-provider-patterns %}

 ### Detection of non-provider patterns

-Non-provider pattern detection is not enabled by default because the feature can potentially generate a high ratio of false positives.
-However, you can choose to enable that detection for your repositories or organizations.
-For more information about non-provider pattern detection, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/non-provider-patterns/enabling-secret-scanning-for-non-provider-patterns)."
+Scan for and detect secrets that are not specific to a service provider, such as private keys and generic API keys.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/non-provider-patterns/enabling-secret-scanning-for-non-provider-patterns)."

 {% endif %}